BLavery/SAMD21-M0-Mini/README.md

 But you don't really need to recompile again. __I have placed a copy of the "samd21_mini" build above.__ It's still simply called firmware.bin.

-Start up the board and your serial terminal to talk with it, as before.
+So, flash that firmware.bin file to the board with your bossac, as before.
+Start up the board into circuitpython, and your serial terminal to talk with it, all as before.
 CTRL-C / Enter, or perhaps just Enter.
 See the list of pin named like this:
 ```
 Press any key to enter the REPL.
 Use CTRL-D to reload.
 Adafruit CircuitPython 3.1.1-7-g3ace9ea9e-dirty on 2018-12-19; Samd21 Mini with samd21g18